ctx42/jsontype/README.md

 ## Example

-Create a `Value` instance encapsulating the value and its type when marshaled to JSON.
+Create a `Value` instance encapsulating the value and its type.

 ```go
 jType := jsontype.New(uint(42))